 Today we are going to look at G5 Entertainment AB (publ) (STO:G5EN) to see whether it might be an attractive investment prospect.
-Specifically, we’re going to calculate its Return On Capital Employed (ROCE), in the hopes of getting some insight into the business.
+To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 Analysts use this formula to calculate return on capital employed:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.18 = kr74m ÷ (kr604m - kr201m) (Based on the trailing twelve months to September 2019.)